cmcntsh/testPages1/README.md

 ### Final suggestions on how to use color in GitHub Markdown documents

-GitHub will allow you to use some $\latex$ formatting in Markdown documents.
+GitHub will allow you to use some LaTeX formatting in Markdown documents.

 `$\color{lightgreen}{Change \space the \space color \space of \space text.}$`